pietrop/autoEdit_2_user_manual/chapter1.md

 * Free as in free speech as well as in free beer.

-* working locally on your machine. no internet connection needed because of that, good for sensitive material.
+* Working locally on your machine.
+No internet connection needed because of that, good for sensitive material.

 * Open source [github repo](https://lowerquality.com/gentle) and [I made a node module to work with the API](https://github.com/OpenNewsLabs/gentle_stt_node)
   .